nodemir/Hackintosh-Dell-Vostro-5590-EFI/README.md

 - Mic and camera (didn't even try to fix them, mic wont work with AppleALC)
 - Bluetooth

+As far as used the laptop I can tell it's a very good hackbook.
+It's fast and is working very stable with the last fixes.
 I am still working on this EFI so I will update it as soon as I have any progress on it.